BrianaAus/project1/README.md

 Instructions:

-You must use your own personal public and private key from the marvel API and insert it in the "Results.js" file.
+You must use your own personal public and private key from the Marvel API and insert it in the "Results.js" file.

 ![Preview1](./images/ourWebsite1.png)